Bleiburg repatriations: Controversy

 The 2015 commemoration was the largest on record, with more than 20,000 people attending.
 In 2016, the Croatian parliament reintroduced sponsorship of the event in order to show reverence for the victims of Communist-totalitarianism after the Second World War.

+In 2018, Austrian courts convicted five Croats of performing Nazi salutes or shouting Ustaše slogans at the commemoration.
+The convicts all received suspended sentences.